Andrew Senger

 Preprints and Papers:

 - Inertia groups in the metastable range with Robert Burklund and Jeremy Hahn (2020).
-Submitted.
+To appear in American Journal of Mathematics.

 I am currently supported by NSF Grant DMS-2103236.
 From 2018-2021, I was supported by NSF Grant DGE-1745302.